-B Load Config File Loads the config file Save Config File Saves the config file Print Displays the Print dialog that allows you to print the NightTune Window Add Page Adds a tabbed page to the display II Freeze Page Halts the automatic refresh of displayed data within the window.
-It affects all panels within the window; however, individual panels can subsequently override the window frozen state using context menus. € 1 Refresh Page Causes all data displayed in all panels associated with the window to be refreshed once, regardless of the state of freeze on the window or in individual panels. © Process List Displays the Process List panel CPU Shielding and Binding Displays the CPU Shielding and Binding panel CPU Usage Displays the CPU Usage panel Memory: Physical Displays the Physical Memory panel
+Load Config File Loads the config file

+Save Config File Saves the config file

+Print Displays the Print dialog that allows you to print the NightTune Window

+Add Page Adds a tabbed page to the display

+II Freeze Page Halts the automatic refresh of displayed data within the window.
+It affects all panels within the window; however, individual panels can subsequently override the window frozen state using context menus.

+Refresh Page Causes all data displayed in all panels associated with the window to be refreshed once, regardless of the state of freeze on the window or in individual panels. © Process List Displays the Process List panel \$ CPU Shielding and Binding Displays the CPU Shielding and Binding panel CPU Usage Displays the CPU Usage panel Memory: Physical Displays the Physical Memory panel Memory: Swap Displays the Swap Memory panel 3 Interrupt Activity Displays the Interrupt Activity panel 商 Network Activity Displays the Network Activity panel \$ Disk Activity Displays the Disk Activity panel ₽ Context Switches Displays the Context Switches panel CUDA Displays the CUDA panel Δ Kernel Activity Displays the Kernel Activity panel Ö Single Process Activity Displays the Single Process Activity panel 1 2 3 Single Process Counters Displays the Single Process Activity panel

-Memory: Swap Displays the Swap Memory panel 3 Interrupt Activity Displays the Interrupt Activity panel Th Network Activity Displays the Network Activity panel • Disk Activity Displays the Disk Activity panel Context Switches Displays the Context Switches panel CUDA Displays the CUDA panel Δ Kernel Activity Displays the Kernel Activity panel Ö Single Process Activity Displays the Single Process Activity panel 1 3 Single Process Counters Displays the Single Process Activity panel × Kill dragged processes If a process or thread is dragged to this icon, that process or thread is killed with a SIGKILL. -€3- Unbind dragged processes/interrupts If a process, thread, or interrupt is dragged to this icon, that process, thread, or interrupt is unbound from any CPUs.
+Kill dragged processes If a process or thread is dragged to this icon, that process or thread is killed with a SIGKILL. -€3- Unbind dragged processes/interrupts If a process, thread, or interrupt is dragged to this icon, that process, thread, or interrupt is unbound from any CPUs.
 That is, its CPU affinity is set to include all CPUs.
-Note that interrupts can be dragged to this icon only if the /proc/irq/i/smp_affinity files are writable by the user running NightTune.
-Typically, this means that interrupts can be dragged only if NightTune is run by root.
-It may be necessary to disable irqbalance.
-See "IRQ Balancing" on page 1-5.
+Note that interrupts can be dragged to this icon only if NightTune is running as root or if the user running NightTune has been granted the proper capabilities (see "Capabilities" on page 1-3).
 Create Panels For: hyena ▼ Create panels for When a new NightTune panel is created, the system shown here is the one which will be monitored by that new panel.
-The dropdown lists all Night-Tune remote systems to which you are connected.
-To create a panel for a system other than the one shown here, select it in the dropdown first.
-S Connect to a system Displays a dialog allowing connection to another system with NightTune installed ø Disconnect from a system Displays a dialog allowing disconnection from a system
+The dropdown lists all NightTune remote systems to which you are connected.
+To create a panel for a system other than the one shown here, select it in the dropdown first. ø Connect to a system Displays a dialog allowing connection to another system with NightTune installed ø Disconnect from a system Displays a dialog allowing disconnection from a system